from geo2ml.plotting import *

 shp_to_coco(raster_path=outpath/'images', shp_path=outpath/'vectors', outpath=outpath, label_col='label',

-dataset_name='coco_rot', coco_info=coco_info, coco_categories=deadwood_categories, rotated_bbox=True)
+dataset_name='coco_rot', coco_info=coco_info, coco_categories=deadwood_categories, rotated_bbox=True)with open(data_path/'coco_rot.json') as f:

 coco_rot_data = json.load(f)